Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: BACKGROUND AND RELATED WORK

 \subsection{Imitation Learning Methods}

 Imitation Learning (IL) methods aim to mimic human behavior by learning from human demonstrations, which can be easier than designing optimal reward functions as in reinforcement learning \cite{sasaki2020behavioral}.
 Variations of this method have trained manipulation agents to perform kitchen tasks and stack blocks \cite{shafiullah2022behavior, george2023one} and even sculpt clay \cite{bartsch2024sculptdiff}.
 IL tends to perform more poorly for more complex action sequences, particularly with non-deterministic goal policies and significant shifts between training and deployment domains.
-We focus on state of the art methods that aim to address these drawbacks, Action Chunking Transformers (ACT) \cite{zhao2023learning} and Diffusion Policy \cite{chi2023diffusion}.
-ACT uses a temporal ensembling approach to maintain a consistent action trajectory in spite of out-of-distribution observations, and Diffusion Policy uses diffusion to better model multi-modal action pathways.
+A state-of-the-art method was selected that aims to address these drawbacks, Diffusion Policy \cite{chi2023diffusion}, which uses diffusion to better model multi-modal action pathways.